-- The governing board meets regularly and provides information to parents via notices, the school website and meetings.
+- The governing board, including the owner(s), meets regularly and provide information to parents via notices, the school website and meetings.
 The board includes some representatives from the school community and the context in which it operates.
 There are systems to seek the views of stakeholders, especially parents, as part of the decision-making process that affects students' outcomes.
-However, governors do not give these views enough importance when making such decisions. - The governing board closely montors the school but may not hold the leaders to account enough for its performance.
+However, governors do not give these views enough importance when making decisions. - The governing board keeps a watchful eye on the school but may not hold the leaders to account sufficiently for its performance.
 Governors tend to rely heavily on the school's own account of its performance.
-They may not be fully aware of the academic outcomes of students.
+They may not be fully aware of the academic outcomes for students.
 As a result, governors may have a restricted knowledge of the school and only have a modest impact on its overall performance. - The governing board provides a reasonable overview of the school, as well as some useful guidance to its leaders.
 Governors support leaders in ensuring that the school meets its commitment to parents.
 They ensure that statutory requirements are met.
 They may not be influential enough in shaping the school's further development.